 My earlier work investigated ways to help improve forecasting and identify those who are better forecasters than others.
 Check out SPIES, a simple tool my collaborators and I have developed, that helps make better predictions.
 An overview of SPIES can be found here.

 What makes us want to compete with others?
 How do we decide whether to enter a competitive market, or with whom we should compete?
 How do we determine that we are better or worse than others?
 My studies in this domain attempt to answer these questions.

 How do we set ethical standards for ourselves?
 What standards do we use to judge other people's behavior?
 Do more stringent rules always promote better behavior?
 These questions are at the center of my work on this topic.

 In addition, I teach courses in organizational behavior and behavioral business ethics.

 I joined the faculty at BGU in 2012.
 Previously, I was a post-doctoral fellow at the Center for the Study of Rationality and the Faculty of Law at Hebrew University.
-I have a PhD in Organizational Behavior and Theory from Carnegie Mellon University, and a BA in Psychology and International Relations from Hebrew University.
+I have a PhD in Organizational Behavior and Theory from Carnegie Mellon, and a BA in Psychology and International Relations from Hebrew University.